Aryan-2903/S3-for-Compute/README.md

 2. **String Reverser**: Reverse input text
 3. **Array Sum**: Sum all numbers in an array
 4. **Prime Checker**: Check if a number is prime

+##  Demo Instructions

+### Quick Start Demo
+1. **Start the Platform**: Run `npm start` to start the server
+2. **Access the UI**: Open http://localhost:3000 in your browser
+3. **Upload a Function**: Go to Functions page and upload a sample function
+4. **Execute Functions**: Click "Run" to execute functions and see real-time updates
+5. **Monitor Scaling**: Visit Monitoring page to see scaling events and metrics
+6. **Load Test**: Use the Load Tester to trigger auto-scaling behavior
+7. **Cost Analysis**: Check Cost Monitoring page for detailed cost breakdown

+### Scaling Demo
+1. Go to Monitoring page
+2. Use Load Tester with 20+ concurrent requests
+3. Watch the Instance Scaling chart show scaling events
+4. Observe the Scaling Events Timeline for detailed scaling history
+5. Monitor real-time updates in the dashboard

+### Cost Analysis Demo
+1. Execute several functions
+2. Go to Cost Monitoring page
+3. View cost trends and breakdown
+4. Analyze pricing tier information
+5. Track system-wide cost metrics

 ##  API Endpoints